YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery: Reflection

-There are three types of errors that we consider in YAC.
+\textit{What are they and how are they handled? } There are three types of errors that we consider in YAC.
 All the errors relate to the free-text input and structured response of the agent.
 The first type of error is a syntactic mistake in the output where the structured output is invalid.
 These errors can be prevented altogether by passing a desired structure (e.g., with a JSON Schema), which guarantees that the LLM will only generate responses that adhere to that schema.
 The second broad category of errors is syntactically valid outputs that are semantically incorrect.
 E.g., the agent responded with a visualization specification for a scatterplot, but that scatterplot did not answer the question the user had.
 In YAC, we aim to minimize these errors by utilizing our fine-tuned model and providing detailed information about the data fields to the multi-agent system.
 However, as a fallback, we provide the ability for the user to adjust the target data fields in visualizations and filters.
 The final category involves resolving ambiguity in the user prompts.
 This category is not an error in the traditional sense, but it fits into this theme because it represents a gap between the generated response and the desired response.
 For instance, ambiguous terms could be used to request data to be filtered \userprompt{filter to old donors}.
 In this scenario, there is no single correct answer. \textit{Old} will mean different things to different users of the system.
 In this example, an inherently ambiguous term was used, even if the user had a precise number in mind.
 However, the reverse can also occur.
 The user requests a precise filter \userprompt{filter to donors older than 85}, but does not know the actual boundary they want.
 They need to start somewhere, and once the filter is applied, they can see the effect on their visualization dashboard.
 They may realize that with this filter applied, they have too few records selected and need to expand it.
-The adjustment widgets for filters in YAC handle both of these scenarios.
-The agent can apply an initial filter range, and the user can quickly make adjustments to that without typing and sending a new free-text request.
+YAC includes support before and after generating a result.
+The variable clarification response can preemptively request that the user provide additional information to disambiguate their requests.
+After the results has been generated adjustment widgets provide additional refinement.
+The agent can apply a filter range, and the user can quickly make adjustments to that without typing and sending a new free-text request.